optittm/survey-back-api/README.md

 ### Local Installation

-To run the Survey back-end API locally, follow these steps:

-1. Clone the repository.
+1. Go to go in dev branch `git checkout dev`
+2. Create .env file `cp .env.example .env`
+3. Create the venv `python -m venv venv`
+4. Activate the venv `source venv/bin/activate`
-2. Install dependencies by running `pip install -r requirements.txt`.
+5. Install requirements `python -m pip install -r requirements.txt`
-3. Create a file in the project directory called `.env` and copy the `.env.example` file to it.
+6. Update `.env` and put these `CORS_ALLOW_ORIGINS=*` and `CORS_ALLOW_CREDENTIALS=True` for the minimal and unsecure case.
+Else you need to do :
-4. Update the values in `.env` as needed.
-Make sure to add the URL of your frontend app to `CORS_ALLOW_ORIGINS`.
+    - Make sure to add the URL of your frontend app to `CORS_ALLOW_ORIGINS`
-5. If you want a third-party app to fetch feedback, add its URL to the `CORS_ALLOW_ORIGINS` field, separated by commas.
+    - If you want a third-party app to fetch feedback, add its URL to the `CORS_ALLOW_ORIGINS` field, separated by commas.
-6. Fill in the `rules.yaml` file with the rules for displaying the feedback modal for your projects.
-7. Run the API by executing `python main.py`.
+7. Run the python script `python -u main.py`

 ### Docker